Cappadocia travel tips

 The rock colours are stunning and the region featured in the Star Wars films as Tatooine, the deserted planet where the Skywalker family lived.

-Balloon rides over the region are available but a one hour sightseeing trip usually costs around US$300 (2008).
+Balloon rides over the region are available but a one hour sightseeing trip usually costs around 370 Turkish lira for adults and 60 lira for children aged less than six (2011).

 The Cappadocia region's tribes carved homes into these so-called fairy chimneys, some becoming impressive dwellings with different rooms on several storeys.